Rainbow Stew Activity: A Fun Way To Teach Motor And Social Skills

 • Stage 6: Cooperative Play

 I’ll share ideas on how to do this in the Early Intervention Tutorials.
-You can purchase the full tutorial by going to the store.
+You can become a member and gain access to this tutorial by going to: https://autismearlylearning.com/ei-tutorials-info/

 Developmental Skills